epdjsmit/KASM/KASM/CONFIG.md

 - **Network Adaptor -> NAT/Bridged**<br>

-It is **highly recommended** to configure at least 4GB/4096MB RAM and also add another HDD dedicated for linux-swap.<br>
 #### **Menu Bar -> Virtual Machine -> Settings... ->**
   - Add Device...
     - New Hard Disk...